ShianweiPang/NLP-Chatbot/readme.md

+# PyTorch NLTK Chatbot
+## _A chabot with conversational function

+This course was given [Python Engineer](https://www.youtube.com/channel/UCbXgNpp0jedKWcQiULLbDTA).
+Find out more from the link given.
+Additional codes are added to improve the efficiency and some aare the previous learning experience.

 # Training data
 - this is use to train the model to identify the type of intent of the utterance
 - we cannot pass in the whole sentence into the model, thus we are using the concept of bags of word